hazrmard/EngineeringScienceBuilding/docs/5-dataset.md

 ![Towers](img/4-ChilledWaterSystem-towers.jpg)

-## Cooling tower parameters
+## System parameters

-Each cooling tower has the following parameters:
+Each cooling tower/chiller system has the following parameters:

 1. `Time`: Timestamp in 5 minute increments.